BasilAboSaleem/education-platform-nodejs/README.md

 ## 🚀 Key Features

 - Authentication system (register, login, logout)
+  - ✅ **New**: Added **Two-Factor Authentication (2FA)** during new user registration for enhanced security.
+After registering, users are required to verify their identity via a second factor (e.g., email code) before accessing their dashboard.

 - **Profile Section (New)**:
   - All users (Admin, Teacher, Student) now have access to a dedicated **Profile Page**